-If you are using one of the Klaus native integrations, then you can use the Chrome extension to review tickets that have been reviewed in Klaus - as if those reviews were tickets themselves.
+If you are using one of the Klaus native integrations, then you can use the Chrome extension to review conversations that have been reviewed in Klaus - as if those reviews were conversations themselves.

 These are the steps to take to review the work your reviewers are doing.